 Medicines are the most common medical intervention used across the UK and Europe.
 Unfortunately, falsified or fake medicines are entering global supply chains and have become a leading public health concern worldwide.
 It is, therefore, vital that there are systems in place to stop the manufacturing and trade of falsified medicines that may contain ingredients (including active ingredients) that are a non-pharmaceutical grade, at incorrect dosages or even contain no active substance.
 These counterfeit medicines are a leading threat to public health globally with seizures by authorities increasing substantially each year.

-The UK is currently part of the Falsified Medicines Directive (FMD), an initiative to significantly reduce the exposure of patients/consumers to counterfeit medicines; however, with a ‘no-deal’ Brexit becoming a real possibility on 29th March, NHS patients could become more exposed to the potentially life-threatening dangers of fake medicines than their European counterparts.
+The UK is currently part of the Falsified Medicines Directive (FMD), an initiative to significantly reduce the exposure of patients/consumers to counterfeit medicines; however, with a ‘no-deal’ Brexit becoming a real possibility, NHS patients could become more exposed to the potentially life-threatening dangers of fake medicines than their European counterparts.

 “In 2017, it was estimated that fake medicines cost healthcare systems $38.5m a year with $25m falsified medicines seized worldwide with an estimated value of $51m.”

 “Last year (2018) the UK seized more than 1 million doses of falsified medicines worth in excess of £2million as part of Interpol’s Operation Pangea.”